-- 1. CCC/ARD Facilitator/Department Head will notify therapists of the date and time of the ARD meeting as soon as possible. - 2.
+- 1. CCC, or Middle School Department Chairs, and High School ARD Facilitators will notify therapists of the date and time as soon as possible. - 2.
 The therapist will collaborate with the classroom teacher to update the IEP Goals & Objectives and propose new IEP Goals & Objectives.
 The therapist will also make recommendations for service time.

-Goals and objectives are to be co-implemented with the classroom teacher.
+Goals and objectives are to be co-implemented with the teacher.
 Occupational or Physical Therapy staff members are responsible for indicating which specific IEP goals/objectives that he/she will be collaboratively implementing with the teacher.

-Dismissal from Occupational and Physical Therapy will be considered when educationally relevant adaptations have been established to allow for access and participation within the student's schoolbased environment or if the specialized services of a therapist are no longer required for student access and participation in their educational process or to make meaningful progress on IEP goals/objectives.
+Dismissal from Occupational and Physical Therapy will be considered when educationally relevant adaptations have been established to allow for access and participation within the student's school-based environment or if the specialized services of a therapist are no longer required for student access and participation in their educational process or to make meaningful progress on IEP goals/objectives.